Configure AWS Glue Triggers

 state: SUCCEEDED

 The predicate property defines conditions that must be met before the trigger fires.
 Each condition specifies a job name and the state it must reach (SUCCEEDED, FAILED, STOPPED, or TIMEOUT).
-When all conditions are satisfied, the trigger starts the job listed in actions.
-This creates job dependencies and execution order.
+The type property must be CONDITIONAL.
+When the upstream job succeeds, this trigger automatically starts the downstream job.

-After ETL jobs write data to S3 or databases, crawlers can automatically update the Data Catalog with new schema information.
+After ETL jobs write data to S3 or databases, crawlers need to run to update the Data Catalog with new schemas and partitions.

 import * as pulumi from "@pulumi/pulumi";